-Firefighters wrestle Monday morning blaze in Old South Baton Rouge
+Tennessee Street house fire results in $50,000 loss, officials say

 Latest Weather Blog

 BATON ROUGE - On Monday (Jan.
-11) morning, a fire broke out at a residence in Old South Baton Rouge, officials say.
+11) morning, a fire broke out at a vacant home in Old South Baton Rouge, officials say.

 Personnel with the Baton Rouge Fire Department (BRFD) were dispatched to a reported fire within the 2600 block of Tennessee Street, shortly after 5 a.m.

+Firefighters arrived on scene to find the rear of the home on fire.
+Officials described it as "about 30% involved in flames."
+As the home still had power, authorities say Entergy was called out to disconnect the power.

-The blaze did not result in any injuries, BRFD officials say.
+The blaze did not result in any injuries, but caused about $50,000 in damages BRFD officials say.

-At this time, WBRZ is in the process of reaching out to authorities for additional information regarding the extent of the fire.
+They add that the cause of the fire is undetermined and remains under investigation at this time.

 More News